jacek-kurlit/pik/README.md

 You may set your preferences in `config.toml` file located in `~/.config/pik` directory.
 All options are optional, if skipped default values will be used.
+Most of config fields have cli arg equivalent.
+If both are set cli arg is preferred.
+Run `pik -- --help` to see cli options

 You can find default values below